-14. The Commission entrusted Working Group II with the mandate of dealing with agenda item 5.
-Working Group II held 8 meetings, from 4 to 19 April.
+12. The Commission entrusted Working Group II with the mandate of dealing with agenda item 5.
+Working Group II held eight meetings, from 4 to 19 April.

-Chapter III
+III.
 Documentation

 A. Documents submitted by the Secretary-General

-15. The Commission had before it the note by the Secretary-General transmitting the list of documents submitted by the Secretary-General to the Commission for its substantive session of 2023 (A/CN.10/214).
+13. The Commission had before it the note by the Secretary-General transmitting the list of documents submitted by the Secretary-General to the Commission for its substantive session of 2023 (A/CN.10/214).